-The question of communication with imperfectly shared randomness was considered recently in the work of Bavarian et al. [1].
-They consider the setting where Alice and Bob have randomness r and s respectively, with some known correlation between r and s, and study the implications of correlated randomness in the simultaneous message communication model (where a referee gets messages from Alice and Bob and computes some joint function of their inputs).
-Their technical focus is on the different kinds of correlations possible between r and s, but among basic results they show that equality testing has a O(1) communication complexity protocol with correlated shared randomness.
+The question of communication with imperfectly shared randomness was considered recently in the work of Bavarian et al. [4].
+They consider the setting where Alice and Bob have randomness r and s respectively, with some known correlation between r and s, and study the implications of imperfectly shared randomness in the simultaneous message communication model (where a referee gets messages from Alice and Bob and computes some joint function of their inputs).
+Their technical focus is on the different kinds of correlations possible between r and s, but among basic results they show that equality testing has a O(1) communication complexity protocol with imperfectly shared randomness.
+Similar questions have been considered in other contexts and communities, such as information theory [13, 30, 2, 21, 12, 5], cryptography [8, 24, 1, 11, 29], probability theory [26, 27, 7, 9], and quantum computing [6].

 In this work we are concerned with the setting of general communication protocols, where Alice and Bob interact to determine the value of some function.
-From some perspectives, this setting does not seem to offer a major difference between "private randomness" and "perfectly shared randomness" - Newman [15] shows that the communication complexity in the former setting can be larger by at most an additive $\log n$ term, where n is the input size.
-"Imperfectly shared randomness" being in between
+From some perspectives, this setting does

 1We stress that the setting of uncertain compression is completely different from that of compression with the "wrong distribution", a well-studied question in information theory.
-In the "wrong distribution problem" (see, for instance, [3, Theorem 5.4.3]) the sender and receiver agree on the distribution, say P, but both have it wrong and the distribution the message comes from is R. This leads to a compression length of $\mathbb{E}{m\sim R}[\log(1/P(m))] \approx H(R) + D(R||P)$.
+In the "wrong distribution problem" (see, for instance, [10, Theorem 5.4.3]) the sender and receiver agree on the distribution, say P, but both have it wrong and the distribution the message comes from is R. This leads to a compression length of $\mathbb{E}{m \sim R}[\log(1/P(m))] \approx H(R) + D(R||P)$.
 The important aspect here is that while the compression is not as good, there is no confusion between sender and receiver; and the latter is the focus of our problem.

-the two models cannot therefore be too far from them either.
+not seem to offer a major difference between "private randomness" and "perfectly shared randomness" - Newman [28] shows that the communication complexity in the former setting can be larger by at most an additive log n term, where n is the input size (indeed, Newman proves that any protocol with perfectly shared randomness can be converted into one that uses only $O(\log n)$ bits of shared randomness).
+"Imperfectly shared randomness" being in between the two models cannot therefore be too far from them either.
 However, problems like compression above highlight a different perspective.
-There N is the size of the universe of all possible messages, and compression to $\log N$ bits of communication is trivial and uninteresting.
-Even a solution with $\log \log N$ bits of communication is not completely satisfactory.
+There N is the size of the universe of all possible messages, and compression to log N bits of communication is trivial and uninteresting.
+Even a solution with log log N bits of communication is not completely satisfactory.
 The real target is O(H(P)) bits of communication, which may be a constant independent of the universe size N (and for natural communication, the set of possible messages could be thought of as an infinitely large set).
-Thus the gap between the communication complexity with perfectly shared randomness and imperfectly shared randomness remains a very interesting question, which we explore in this paper.
+Thus the gap between the communication complexity with perfectly shared randomness remains a very interesting question, which we explore in this paper.